MichaelELeonard/Supervised-Machine-Learning-Challenge/README.md

 ## Data Split into Training and Testing Sets

- The data was read into a Pandas DataFrame for analysis.
+ The data was read into a DataFrame for analysis.
 <img src="ReadMe Pics/Original Data.png" width="858" height="167">

 The “loan_status” column was removed from the DateFrame and it was placed in its own DataFrame resulting in two standalone DataFrames of data.
 The two Dataframes can be viewed below.